 The trees, deer, and snowflakes made cute elements for a hand crafted card next year.
 Using the ornament punch, I centered a snowflake, punched out the shape, then mounted it on a bit of solid red cut from another card for a place card.
 Using the scalloped circle punch, pretty elements of pine boughs will dress up a hand made card next year.

-And lastly, sometimes you get a card that is just so cute, it needs to be a permanent addition to the decor.
+Lastly, sometimes you get a card that is just so cute, it needs to be a permanent addition to the decor.
 In that case, frame it.
 These dogs are just precious in their Christmas pageant.

 Somewhere I have one of Airedale dogs singing into microphones with Christmas sweaters on.
 It is beyond cute, and I am absolutely certain I would never throw it away.
 I really need to find that before all the Christmas decoration boxes are packed up, and frame it so I don’t lose it.